stakater/kubestackplus-docs/content/managed-addons/mirrord/tutorial/mirrod-setup.md

 Now since that all the configuration is in place, the next step is to start the mirrord and debug application.

-At the bottom pane of vscode, there is toggle button for mirrord.
+At the bottom pane of VSCode, there is toggle button for mirrord.
 Make sure it is switched on as shown below:
 ![Mirrord switch](../images/mirrord-switch.png)

 Now click on `Run and Debug` on left pane and click on play button as show below: